-- 24. Prior to operating the pipeline, the permit holder must prepare and file with the Commission a report satisfactory to the Commission for the monitoring and maintenance of ground and slope stability on areas where the stability - a. may be affected by clearing or construction of the pipeline; or - b. may affect the safe operation of the pipeline. - The report must be prepared by a qualified professional and must include an assessment of and monitoring plan for any areas where karst or ground subsidence may be located. - 25.
-The permit holder must submit prior to construction an acid rock assessment and mitigation information to the Commission, all to the satisfaction of the Commission, with respect to potentially acid generating (PAG) rock along the proposed pipeline route.
-The information must include the following elements:
+- 41. Prior to operating the pipeline, the permit holder must submit a report, to the satisfaction of the Commission, for the monitoring and maintenance of ground and slope stability on areas where the stability - a. may be affected by clearing or construction of the pipeline; or - b. may affect the safe operation of the pipeline.

+The report must be prepared by a qualified professional and must include an assessment of and monitoring plan for any areas where karst or ground subsidence may be located.

-- a. the criteria used to classify acid rock drainage/metal leaching potential; - the process used to delineate PAG rock including desktop and field/laboratory assessments; - c. results of engineering evaluation of expected PAG rock locations and associated construction-related quantities; - d. additional planned characterization to complement initial assessment results; - e. protocols to be followed during construction to verify results of PAG characterization and engineering assessments; - f. a flowchart outlining material handling steps for confirmed PAG rock; - g. associated mitigation and monitoring programs for exposed in situ and disposed PAG rock; - h. mitigation selection criteria; - i. typical drawings and typical specifications for mitigation such as soil covers and rock slope face barriers (e.g., shotcrete and synthetic spray cover); and - gradational specifications for cover layer barriers composed of glacial till and/or other materials.
+- 42. Prior to construction the permit holder must submit an acid rock assessment and mitigation plan, to the satisfaction of the Commission, with respect to potentially acid generating (PAG) rock along the proposed pipeline route.
+The assessment and mitigation plan must include the: - a. the criteria used to classify acid rock drainage/metal leaching (ARD/ML) potential; - b. the process used to delineate PAG rock including desktop and field/laboratory assessments; - results of engineering evaluation of expected PAG rock locations and associated construction-related quantities; - d. additional planned characterization to complement initial assessment results; - e. protocols to be followed during construction to verify results of PAG characterization and engineering assessments; - f. a flowchart outlining material handling steps for confirmed PAG rock; - g. associated mitigation and monitoring programs for exposed in situ and disposed PAG rock; - h. mitigation selection criteria; - i. typical drawings and typical specifications for mitigation such as soil covers and rock slope face barriers (e.g., shotcrete and synthetic spray cover); and j. gradational specifications for cover layer barriers composed of glacial till and/or other materials.